Skip to Content

 Contact Hubbs Law Firm online or by phone at (305) 570-4802 today for a free, confidential consultation with one of our experienced trial lawyers.
 Se habla español.

-Possession with Intent to Sell Charges in Florida
+Possession With Intent to Sell Charges in Florida

 Hundreds of prescription drugs (including Xanax, Lortab, and OxyContin, to name a few) and dozens of so-called "street" drugs (including marijuana, cocaine, and heroin, amongst others) are considered controlled substances.
 The Florida Statutes, Chapter 893.13(2)(a) details how the government controls these substances, not only by criminalizing their possession, sale, and trafficking but also the intent to sell, manufacture, or deliver them.